Ushisha/landing-page/README.md

-# Landing page UI
+# Landing page

-responsive landing page for programming learning website
+Responsive landing page for a website for programming school.

 ## Screenshot